Skip to main content

 Disable NetBIOS over TCP/IP on clients

-Disabling this protocol prevents the Windows clients from using NetBIOS over TCP/IP, which can cause some issues when communicating with the client.
-It should be noted that disabling this may prevent Windows clients from connecting to your VPN host server.
+Disabling this protocol prevents Windows clients from using NetBIOS over TCP/IP, which can cause issues when communicating with the client.
+It should be noted that disabling this may also prevent Windows clients from connecting to your VPN host server.

 Enabling NetBIOS over TCP/IP and use the Windows networking settings on clients